dmshvetsov/aptos-core/developer-docs-site/docs/standards/fungible-asset.md

 ## Events

-- `DepositEvent`: Emitted when fungible assets are deposited into a store.
+- `DepositEvent`: Emitted when FAs are deposited into a store.
-- `WithdrawEvent`: Emitted when fungible assets are withdrawn from a store.
+- `WithdrawEvent`: Emitted when FAs are withdrawn from a store.
 - `FrozenEvent`: Emitted when the frozen status of a fungible store is updated.

 ```rust